Nazanin1369/TrafficSignsClassifier/writeup_template.md

 | Road Narrows			| Road Narrows    							    |

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+Comparing to 98% accuracy on testing images before.

 ![alt text][pred2]